 The COC and agent for potential exposure to the public, users, or owners at OUs 4 and 7 has been termed by EPA as LA, a distinct form of naturally occurring amphibole asbestos comprised of a range of mineral types and morphologies and found in the Rainy Creek complex near Libby (Meeker et al. 2003).
-LA is a hazardous substance under CERCLA and can form durable, long, and thin structures that are generally respirable, and can reasonably be expected to cause disease; therefore LA is classified as the COC at the Site.
+LA is a hazardous substance under CERCLA and can form durable, long, and thin structures that are generally respirable, and can reasonably be expected to cause disease; therefore, LA is classified as the COC at the Site.

-Because vermiculite mined from Libby was found to be contaminated with LA, which is known to cause human health effects, EPA initiated an emergency response action in November 1999 to respond to public requests to investigate the potential exposure to asbestos related to the former mine operations and vermiculite processing (EPA 2016).
+Because vermiculite mined from Libby was found to be contaminated with LA, EPA initiated an emergency response action in November 1999 to respond to public requests to investigate the potential exposure to asbestos related to the former mine operations and vermiculite processing (EPA 2016).